 Profiles of our Chairs are listed here.

 Currently, there are no CRC opportunities available at Unity Health Toronto.

 Equity and Diversity Data Collection: CRC requires the collection of self-identification data in relation to the four designated groups for all applicants to CRC opportunities.
 As part of your application, you will be asked to complete a brief self-identification form, found here.The submission of this form is mandatory, but responses to all questions are voluntary, and you can log a response declining to answer to any questions.
 Any information directly related to you is strictly confidential and cannot be accessed by the search committee.
 Results will be aggregated for institutional planning purposes as part of Unity Health Toronto’s Equity, Diversity and Inclusion initiative.

 There are a number of mechanisms at the University of Toronto to address concerns related to equity and diversity depending on the issue, and one’s position at the University and/or Unity Health Toronto.
 For questions, feedback and suggestions about the University’s Equity, Diversity and Action Plan and its implementation, please contact Judith Chadwick, Assistant Vice-President, Research Services, University of Toronto.

-Regarding questions and suggestions specific to the CRC opportunities at Unity Health Toronto, please contact Samar Saneinejad, Director Strategy & Commercialization, Office of Vice-President Research, Unity Health Toronto.
+Regarding questions and suggestions specific to the CRC opportunities at Unity Health Toronto, please contact Samar Saneinejad, Director Strategy & Commercialization, Office of Vice-President Research and Innovation, Unity Health Toronto.